chrismaille/cookietop/README.md

   Functions** machines, if available.

 ### What is not:
-* *A mandatory way to work*.
+* *This is NOT a mandatory way to work*.
 We deeply value new ideas, libraries, patterns, services, etc.. - if you want to suggest new features, libs, commands, etc, please look our [issues](https://github.com/noverde/noverde_cookiecutter/issues).

 ### Requirements